New Hampshire DWI Attorney

 DWI Lawyers With Offices in Concord, Dover & Manchester, NH

-The criminal defense attorneys at Shaheen & Gordon, P.A. share the goal of aggressively defending DWI cases.
+The attorneys at Shaheen & Gordon, P.A. aggressively defend DWI cases.
 Our DWI defense team is comprised of former prosecutors and seasoned defense lawyers who have been trained to understand how the State builds its cases and to apply that knowledge to securing the best available results in drunk and impaired driving cases.
 Our approach is to actively prepare for trial while exploring opportunities to resolve each case in a manner that avoids long-term license losses and, in certain cases, incarceration.

 We defend drunk driving and impaired driving cases in New Hampshire, Maine, and Massachusetts.
 In New Hampshire, charges for impaired driving are typically referred to as driving while intoxicated (DWI), but other terms are also are also commonly used to describe this offense.
 These include driving under the influence (DUI) or operating under the influence (OUI).